-- 15 days after the second AstraZeneca dose
+1. 28 days after the first AstraZeneca dose;

-- 7 days after the second Pfizer-BioNTech dose

-- 14 days after the second Moderna dose
+- 2. 7 days after the second Pfizer-BioNTech dose; - 3.
+14 days after the second Moderna dose; - 4.
+14 days after Janssen (one dose vaccination course).

-When fully vaccinated one can expect that the vaccine will confer a very high degree of protection from severe COVID-19 however, the vaccine protection is not perfect and the vaccine may not work so well in people who have a condition or who are on a treatment that interferes with their immune system.
-This means that people are advised to continue to be very careful after vaccination especially if they have a problem with their immune system.
+When people have significant vaccine protection one can expect that the vaccine will confer a very high degree of protection from severe COVID-19.
+However, vaccine protection is not perfect and the vaccine may not work so well in people who have a condition or who are on a treatment that interferes with their immune system.
+In the context of potentially intense exposure of caring for a person with infectious COVID-19 the protection afforded to healthcare workers is not total.
+At this time, partially or fully vaccinated healthcare workers and residents are advised to continue to adhere to all IPC measures in this guideline.